poximy/not-reddit/README.md

 ![Project Preview](/assets/web-app.png)

 ## Setup
+Make sure you have the following software installed.

+- Node `1.16+`

+- MongoDB `4.4+`

-To start run `pnpm install` then `pnpm prisma generate`
+Now run `pnpm install`.

+After everything has been install run `pnpm prisma generate` this will generate the necessary files for Prisma ORM to work correctly.

-After that you can launch the dev server with `pnpm dev`
+Finally you can launch the dev server with `pnpm dev`.

 Made with ❤️